Rust, Baden-Württemberg: Tourism

 In addition to Europa-Park, which attracts several million visitors every year, there is the Taubergießen nature reserve, one of the few remaining river floodplain landscapes in Germany.

 In 2014, Germany's first climate change garden was opened at the Rheinauen Nature Center northwest of Rust.
-The garden's most notable feature is an 18 meter high observation tower.
+The garden's most notable feature is an 18-meter high observation tower.

 Rust has been a state-recognised resort town since 2005.

 Traffic

 Since 2002, Rust has a motorway exit (57b) on the Bundesautobahn 5 (federal motorway 5) (Hattenbacher triangle–Weil am Rhein).
 The municipality is connected to Lahr, Ettenheim, Ringsheim, Orschweier and Herbolzheim and is part of the Ortenau tariff association.
 The next train stop is Ringsheim, about 2 km away, and since the introduction of the EuroCity Express there is even long-distance transport to connect to Europa-Park.
 The long-distance bus line MeinFernbusFlixbus maintains a connection to Rust via the Freiburg – Strasbourg – Karlsruhe route.
-The next Rhine crossing, by ferry (free), is 5 km away in the neighboring village Kappel to Rhinau (F).
+The next Rhine crossing, by free ferry, is 5 km away in the neighboring village Kappel to Rhinau (F).

 Local companies

 The municipality of Rust is home to Europa-Park.
-Currently welcoming approximately 5.6 million visitors per year, containing more than 100 attractions and shows, Europa-Park is the largest theme park in German-speaking countries and the largest seasonal theme park in the world.
+Currently welcoming approximately 5.6 million visitors per year, containing more than 100 attractions and shows, Europa-Park is the largest theme park in the German-speaking countries and the largest seasonal theme park in the world.
 It employs around 3,600 people and indirectly secures up to 8,500 jobs (mainly in the region).
 This makes the park one of the largest employers in the region.

 Education

 Since 2016 the community secondary school has been merged with the school in Kappel-Grafenhausen.
-Rust also has an primary school within the same buildings as the secondary school.
+Rust also has a primary school within the same buildings as the secondary school.